Reading time: 11 minutes

 Concessional (before-tax) contributions

-The maximum amount you can contribute at the concessional 15% rate is $25,000 a year.
+The maximum amount you can contribute at the concessional 15% rate is currently $30,000 a year.
 This includes employer contributions, salary sacrifice and any voluntary personal contributions for which you claim a tax deduction.
 If you split your pre-tax contributions with your spouse, they are still counted towards your concessional cap.

 Non-concessional (after-tax) contributions